rust-lang/unsafe-code-guidelines/reference/src/glossary.md

 #### Niche

-Invalid bit-patterns that will be used by layout optimizations.
+The *niche* of a type determines invalid bit-patterns that will be used by layout optimizations.

 For example, `&mut T` has at least one niche, the "all zeros" bit-pattern.
 This niche is used by layout optimizations like "`enum` discriminant elision" to